imaginaryusername/Reusable_specs/reusable_addresses.md

 6. To remain light wallet compatible, the system must be able to reduce the number of transactions for the recipient to detect to a subset of all transactions, even at higher total transaction throughputs.

 7. The transaction and notification must be self-contained, no additional transaction is needed to send a payment, no additional data other than the transaction itself is needed to receive and spend it.
+Derived addresses do not need to continue to be monitored after a transaction is detected.

 8. There must exist a practical way for the recipient to recover his funds from mnemonic seed backups without compromising security or privacy.